March 29 Brexit unlikely after UK rejects EU deal

 But the expectations end there, as the other 27 EU leaders will also have to agree to an extension at a summit later this month.

-"Should there be a UK reasoned request for an extension, the EU27 will consider it and decide by unanimity," a spokesman for EU Council president Donald Tusk said.
+"Should there be a UK reasoned request for an extension, the EU-27 will consider it and decide by unanimity," a spokesman for EU Council president Donald Tusk said.

-But "the EU27 will expect a credible justification for a possible extension and its duration.
+But "the EU-27 will expect a credible justification for a possible extension and its duration.
 The smooth functioning of the EU institutions will need to be ensured," he added.

 Mark Rutte, the Dutch PM, also said he would need a "creditable and reasoned" justification for extending Article 50.